 We put a premium on developing principled approaches to affect educational practice and pursuing rigorous theory building about educational phenomena.
 We apply such knowledge in developing state of the art instructional designs.
 These efforts grow from an understanding of educational practice and close work with practitioners in both formal and informal learning settings.

 Importantly we recognized that certain social groups have been historically marginalized from STEM disciplines, education, and work.
 We seek to understand the processes and structures contributing to the systematic exclusion of these groups and to actively contribute to correcting such inequities.
 Our work draws from a variety of disciplines including cognitive science, sociology, anthropology, the learning sciences, psychology, and computer science.

-Science Education (Doctoral): Martina Nieswandt (Associate Professor)
+Science Education (Master's/Licensure and Doctoral): Martina Nieswandt (Associate Professor)

 Beverly Woolf ( Learning Teachnology and Computer Science)